fogfish/dynamo/README.md

 ## Inspiration

 The library encourages developers to use Golang struct to define domain models, write correct, maintainable code.
+Using the library, the application can achieve the ideal data model that would require a single request to DynamoDB and model one-to-one, one-to-many and even many-to-many relations.
 The library uses generic programming style to implement actual storage I/O, while expose external domain object as `interface{}` with implicit conversion back and forth between a concrete struct(s).
 The library uses [AWS Golang SDK](https://aws.amazon.com/sdk-for-go/) under the hood

 Essentially, the library implement a following generic key-value trait to access domain objects.